COONEO/neor_farm/ReadMe.md

 rosdep install --from-paths src --ignore-src --rosdistro=melodic -y
 ```

-change crop_follow_object.py file's permissions,like this:
+change crop_follow_object.py file's permissions,like this:s

 allow this file as a execute file.